Joe Mansueto: Career

-In 1984 Mansueto founded Morningstar out of his home with $80,000.
+In 1984, Mansueto founded Morningstar out of his home with $80,000.
 Morningstar went public in May 2005.

 Through his company Mansueto Ventures, Mansueto purchased the financial magazines Inc. and Fast Company in June 2005.
 He was a limited partner in the publication of the entertainment magazine Time Out Chicago from 2005 to 2013.

 As of June 2008, Mansueto owned about 60.4% of Morningstar common stock.
-In 2011, his majority ownership of Morningstar gained him inclusion on the Forbes World's Billionaires list, with a net worth at time of publication of $1.6 billion.

 In September 2016, Morningstar announced that it had appointed Kunal Kapoor as chief executive officer, effective January 2017, with Mansueto becoming executive chairman at the same time.

-In July 2018, it was announced that Mansueto had purchased a 49 percent stake in the Chicago Fire, a Major League Soccer team based in Bridgeview, Illinois.
+In July 2018, Mansueto reportedly purchased a 49 percent stake in the Chicago Fire, a Major League Soccer team based in Bridgeview, Illinois.
 On September 13, 2019, it was announced that Mansueto had acquired full control of the Fire from Andrew Hauptman ahead of the club's move to Soldier Field.

-In August 2021, it was announced that Mansueto had purchased FC Lugano, a soccer team competing in the Swiss Super League, and that they would work with Chicago Fire, interchanging players when needed.
+In August 2021, Mansueto reportedly purchased FC Lugano, a soccer team competing in the Swiss Super League, and that they would work with Chicago Fire, interchanging players when needed.

+In 2024, his majority ownership of Morningstar gained him inclusion on the Forbes "World's Billionaires" list, with a net worth at time of publication of $6.7 billion.

 Philanthropy

-In May, 2008 it was announced that Mansueto and his wife Rika pledged $25 million to the expansion of the Joseph Regenstein Library at the University of Chicago.
-The new wing, called the Joe and Rika Mansueto Library and designed by Chicago-based architect Helmut Jahn, was completed on May 16, 2011.
+In May 2008, it was reported that Mansueto and his wife Rika pledged $25 million to the expansion of the Joseph Regenstein Library at the University of Chicago.
+The new wing, called the Joe and Rika Mansueto Library and designed by Chicago-based architect Helmut Jahn, was completed in May 2011.